BitJam/chroot-rescue/README.md

 ```
 Usage: chroot-rescue-select [<options>]
 Look for all Linux systems under the top directory (/media).
-Provide a menu of all systems found and chroot into the selected
+Then provide a menu to chroot into any of the Liux systems.
-one.

 Options:
   -C  --color=<xxx>       Set color scheme to off|low|low2|bw|dark|high